 - Adjunct faculty members are eligible for the summer programs.

 SRJC Faculty Benefits

 - Live and teach abroad for 12 weeks.
 Travel on your own before or after the session.

 - Full-time (regular) faculty members are paid their usual salary for 100% load.
-Adjunct faculty are provided an annualized contract and paid at their usual hourly rate.

 - Airfare is paid by AIFS.

 - Faculty are provided with a maximum $3,500* housing stipend and assistance in acquiring appropriate accommodation.

 - Faculty must pay all other costs, such as food, entertainment, and housing costs in excess of the housing stipend.